Fabricio-191/valve-server-query/docs/Server.md

     port: 28015, //by default is 27015
     timeout: 3000, //by default is 2000 (2 seconds)
-    debug: true, //by default is false (it shows incoming and outcoming buffers) }
+    debug: true, //by default is false (it shows incoming and outcoming buffers)
+    enableWarns: false, //by default is true (shows some warnings when necessary)
+    retries: 5 // by default is 3 (Number of attempts to make a query to a server) }
 ```